Negative refraction in active and passive media: a discussion of various criteria: Comparison of Conditions for NPV

 Depine and Lakhtakia \cite{Depine-L-2004motl} derived the most general condition for NPV propagation.
 This requires that $\vec{P} \cdot \vec{k}<0$, with Poynting vector $\vec{P}$ and wavevector $\vec{k}$.
 The definition can also be extended to embrace moving media, where $\vec{P}$ is replaced by the electromagnetic energy momentum tensor\cite{McCall-2008meta}.

 Taken from Depine and Lakhtakia \cite{Depine-L-2004motl} eqn.
 (12), we see that NPV propagation occurs provided ~

 In terms of our $\phi_\pm$, the condition can be written as ~

-This condition, as noted by Skaar \cite{Skaar-2006ol,Skaar-2006pre}, is in fact valid beyond the regime of passive media (although that was not so claimed in \cite{Depine-L-2004motl}).
-Skaar, however, also noted that stability requirements mean that that the product $\epsilon \mu$ has no odd-order zeros in the upper half-plane.
+This condition, as noted by Skaar \cite{Skaar-2006ol,Skaar-2006pre}, is in fact valid beyond the regime of passive media (although that was not so claimed in \cite{Depine-L-2004motl}). \footnote{ Subsequently \XARXIV{0812.0171} has pointed out that this condition fails for one counter-example involving active media producing a negative refractive index.
+To clarify, our remark here is based solely on the fact that the Depine and Lakhtakia (DL) derivation did not restrict the signs of the real or imaginary parts of $\epsilon, \mu$ in any way.
+The basis of the claims in arXiv:0812.0171 are as follows: Chen et al. 2005 (CFW) propose an active medium with a negative refractive index, which (as \XARXIV{0812.0171} points out) violates the DL condition.
+However, the CFW medium is \emph{right handed} -- but DL's derivation addresses the NPV case of a \emph{left handed} medium.
+Thus whether the CFW medium can be used a counter-example to the DL condition is debatable.} Skaar, however, also noted that stability requirements mean that that the product $\epsilon \mu$ has no odd-order zeros in the upper half-plane.

 The regions for which $\PhiEps$ and $\PhiMu$ satisfy the condition is shown in fig. \ref{fig-D12}.
 The symmetry of those regions demonstrate that it is the relationship between $\PhiEps$ and $\PhiMu$ that is important, rather than specific values.
 However, the particular phases do become more important if we consider the case of purely passive media.